 “That’s not a woman’s job!”
 Let no one ever tell you that!
-We have heard and seen such stereotypes for a long time, but when you see someone break the mold and stand tall, it’s important that we celebrate it.
+We have heard and seen such stereotypes for a long time, but when you see someone break the mould and stand tall, it’s important that we celebrate it.
 This woman’s day I wish to celebrate five such women who dared to dream and made a mark for themselves in uncharted careers.
 I bring you five inspiring women from India who took up unconventional careers and paved the way for girls to dream.

 Sommelier – Sovna Puri